npc-riddlah/win_cloudimage_builder/README.md

 # Win Image Builder

-## Tool to build cloud Windows images.
+### Tool to build cloud Windows images on Linux.
+### Bash-written Alternative to windows-imaging-tools

-I tried to make this scripts similiar in using with diskimage-builder tool, but for work with Windows images.
+I tried to make this scripts similiar to diskimage-builder tool in using, but for work with Windows images.
 This scripts uses vanilla Windows ISO images, installs it, applies elements running in qemu-kvm and build .raw image at the end.
 At the moment this scripts too strange in the some moments, but still usable.
 I recommend use Ubuntu with that (Just don't tested in the other distros)